majafilipsson/fake-news/README.md

 # fake-news

 ### Description
 First php-assignment for Webutvecklare 2018 @ Yrgo.
-Create a simple news feed mainly using php.
+Create a simple news feed mainly using php, html, and css.

 <!-- TODO: